haoqindeng/haoqindeng.github.io/_pages/experiences.md

 Researches:
 ------

-* BioRC Group<br/>
+* **BioRC Group**<br/>
-  *Research Assistant, supervised by* ***Prof. Alice Parker****; Jun 2021 – present*
+  *Research Assistant; Supervised by* ***Prof. Alice Parker****; Jun 2021 – present*
-  * Implemented VLSI circuits of excitatory/inhibitory synapses, Axon Hillock, STDP/dopamine/noise synapse, edge detectors, voltage adder; constructed hardware/software multi-layer neural networks with edge detectors and one-hot encoding outputs, with Cadence/Python
+  * Developed VLSI circuits of excitatory/inhibitory synapse, Axon Hillock, STDP-dopamine-noise synapse,  dendritic spiking, edge detector, voltage adder
-  * Used STDP rule for local update of synaptic weights; used dopamine feedback (supervised training) signal to globally modulate synaptic weights;
+  * Constructed hardware & software multi-layer neural networks incorporating local STDP update and global dopamine modulation, using Cadence & Python
-  * Currently developing pytorch-based library that allows for convenient construction of software neural network for verification purpose, and that can synthesize a functioning VLSI circuit based on the software construction
+  * Currently developing a pytorch library that
+    * allows for convenient construction of software neural network for training & verification purpose
+    * synthesizes VLSI circuits corresponding to software neural network model for deployment purpose

-* Khajavikhan Optics and Photonics Group<br/>
+* **Khajavikhan Optics and Photonics Group**<br/>
-  *Research Assistant, Supervised by* ***Prof. Mercedeh Khajavikhan****; Jun 2021 – present*
+  *Research Assistant; Supervised by* ***Prof. Mercedeh Khajavikhan****; Jun 2021 – present*
   * Researched on various architectures of Optical Neural Network(ONN), with an emphasis on chip-integrable setups
-  * Proposed and Developed PT-ONN architecture with cascading PT-symmetric couplers, based on modulations of gain/loss contrast; implemented simulations of onchip-training of PT-ONN using finite difference method with python; achieved 67% training accuracy.
+  * Proposed and developed PT-ONN architecture with cascading PT-symmetric couplers, based on modulations of gain/loss contrast; implemented simulations of on-chip training of PT-ONN using finite difference method with python; achieved 67% training accuracy on MNIST
-  * Worked on ebwm simulations of directional couplers in COMSOL; calculated system transfer matrix with Mathematica.
+  * Worked on ewbm simulations of directional couplers in COMSOL; calculated system transfer matrix of PT couplers with Mathematica
-  * Reproduced onchip-training of MZI-based ONN with python; achieved 71% training accuracy
+  * Reproduced on-chip training of MZI-based ONN with python; achieved 71% training accuracy on MNIST

-* USC Laboratory for Photons, Electrons and Materials<br/>
+* **USC Laboratory for Photons, Electrons and Materials**<br/>
-  *Research Assistant, Supervised by* ***Prof. Rehan Kapadia*** *; Jun 2020 – Jan 2021*
+  *Research Assistant; Supervised by* ***Prof. Rehan Kapadia*** *; Jun 2020 – Jan 2021*
-  * Grew InP on GaAs using Low-Temperature Templated Liquid-Phase(LT-TLP)
-  * Researched on various architectures of mapping Artificial Neural Networks and Spiking Neural Networks onto semiconductor synapse/neuron devices
+  *	Researched on various architectures of mapping ANN/SNN onto hardware using semiconductor devices that mimic functions of synapses, neurons
-  * Worked on simulation of temporal-encoded DCSNN(Deep Convolutional Spiking Neural Network) based on realistic hardware STDP parameters and reward modulation, implemented with Pytorch libraries; achieved 91% best training accuracy.
+  *	Simulated a rate-encoded convolutional SNN on MNIST digit recognition task with Pytorch and GPU acceleration, incorporating InP-synapse STDP parameters, with 71% accuracy
+  *	Simulated a temporal-encoded SNN on MNIST digit recognition task with Python and GPU acceleration, incorporating InP-synapse STDP parameters; achieved 89% accuracy
-  * Collaborated on designing hardware implementation of a neural network using Arduino and crossbars of floating-gate MOSFET devices.
+  *	Collaborated on designing Arduino/breadboard implementation of neural networks, utilizing a crossbar array of InP transistors.
+  *	Grew InP on GaAs using Low-Temperature Templated Liquid-Phase(LT-TLP)  technique.

-* USC ALCHEM Lab<br/>
+* **USC ALCHEM Lab**<br/>
-  *Research Assistant, Supervised by* ***Prof. Xuehai Qian*** *; May 2019 – Sept 2020*
+  *Research Assistant; Supervised by* ***Prof. Xuehai Qian*** *; May 2019 – Sept 2020*
-  * Developed accQOC, a comprehensive compilation methodology that accelerates pulse generation by 9X; partitioned DAG of quantum circuit into sub-components under size constraint; generated optimized pulse for each component using QOC
+  * Developed Accelerating Quantum Optimal Control (accQOC), a comprehensive compilation methodology that accelerates pulse generation by 9X
-  * Implemented VQE(Variational Eigen-Solver) algorithm with pyqpanda; implemented simultaneous measurement methodology for mutually commuting Hamiltonians to reduce measurement overhead in VQE with qiskit.
+    *	partitioned DAG of quantum circuit into sub-components under size constraint
+    *	generated optimized pulse for each component using QOC
+    *	balance partitionioned MST computing nodes for efficient parallel computation, using METIS
+  *	Worked on optimization of VQE(Variational Quantum Eigen-solver) algorithm
+    *	self-implemented VQE circuits with pyqpanda
+    *	optimized VQE measurement overhead through joint measurement of commuting Hamiltonians, projecting LI basis terms onto qubit computational basis using stabilizer formalism
+    *	attempted pulse-level optimization of VQE circuits using Qiskit open-pulse and QOC

-* USC IMEDE Lab<br/>
+* **USC IMEDE Lab**<br/>
-  *Research Assistant, Supervised by* ***Prof. Manual Monge*** *; Mar 2019 – Mar 2020*
+  *Research Assistant; Supervised by* ***Prof. Manual Monge*** *; Mar 2019 – Mar 2020*
   * Corroborated on designing a neural-signal sampling device
   * Realized data transfer between FPGA and PC using Opal-Kelly’s API; implemented SPI protocol to transfer data between FPGAs; visualized data on PC end with matplotlib library